TheIIIrd/dotfiles-opensuse-workstation/README.md

 ## Installing useful software
 Basic packages that we will need as we work with the system.

-> Git wget2 curl curl aria2 is needed to work with the internet.
+> git, wget2, curl, aria2 is needed to work with the internet.
 >
-> Inxi fastfetch displays useful information about the system.
+> inxi, fastfetch displays useful information about the system.
 >
-> Neovim is a powerful text editor.
+> neovim is a powerful text editor.
 >
-> Zsh is a modern command shell.
+> zsh is a modern command shell.
 >
-> OBS Package Installer analog of yay/paru.
+> OBS package installer analog of yay/paru.
 >
-> java-21-openjdk python311 python311-pip gcc-c++ clang clang-tools are needed to work with Java, Python and C++.
+> java-21-openjdk, python311, python311-pip, gcc-c++, clang, clang-tools, mono-complete are needed to work with Java, Python C++ and C#.
 >
-> Dynamic Kernel Module Support is needed to install the Nvidia driver.
+> dynamic kernel module support is needed to install the Nvidia driver.

 ```sh
 sudo zypper in git wget2 curl aria2 inxi fastfetch neovim zsh opi java-21-openjdk python312 python312-pip gcc-c++ clang clang-tools mono-complete dkms
 ```

-If more than one version of Java is installed, this command will let you select the primary version.
+If more than one version of Java is installed, this command will let you select the primary version:
 ```sh
 sudo update-alternatives --config java
 ```